cppservergit/cppserver-docs/admin-tasks.md

 cronjob.batch/cppjob configured
 ```

+When you change something in the deployment file (cppserver.yaml) you just run the command above to apply changes, if you change some resource defined outside this file, like a secret or a configMap, then you need another command, a rollout, to redeploy the Pods and reload these external resources.
+More on that later.
-In the next section we will check the logs of the CPPServer Pod to verify the new value.
+In the next section we will check the logs of the CPPServer Pod to verify the new value of the environment variable.

 ## View CPPServer logs